kyma-project/test-infra/cmd/image-builder/image-builder.md

 # Image Builder

 Image Builder is a tool for building OCI-compliant images.
-It can build images using different backends, such as Kaniko, BuildKit, and Azure DevOps (ADO).
+It builds images using Azure DevOps (ADO) pipeline backend.
-It also supports signing images with a pre-defined set of signing services to verify that the image comes from a trusted repository and has not been altered in the meantime.
+It also supports signing images with a signify service to ensure that the image comes from a trusted repository and has not been altered in the meantime.
-The tool is designed to be used in ProwJobs.

 Key features: